Darxo/Hardened/README.md

 ## Retinue/Follower

+- **Agent Follower** no longer reveals Contracts or Situations in all Settlements.
+She now makes Tavern Rumors more useful, grants +1 Maximum Contracts in Settlements and makes Civilian Contracts refresh 1 day sooner
+- **Alchemist** now costs 3500 Crowns (up from 2500)
-- **Blacksmith** no longer requires you to repair 5 items in a town.
-It now requires you to use 5 paint or attachements.
-It no longer grants a tool consumption discount.
-It now grants +50 storage space for Tools
+- **Blacksmith** now costs 3500 Crowns (up from 3000).
+He no longer requires you to repair 5 items in a town.
+Instead he now requires you to use 5 paint or attachements. he grants 50% more Repair Speed (up from 20% more).
+He no longer grants a tool consumption discount.
+He now grants +50 storage space for Tools.
-- **Bounty Hunter** costs 2500 Crowns (down from 4000).
-It now grants +5% for enemies to become champions (up from +3%).
-It no longer grants Crowns when you kill champions
+- **Bounty Hunter** now costs 2500 Crowns (down from 4000).
+He now grants +5% for enemies to become champions (up from +3%).
+He no longer grants Crowns when you kill champions
 - **Brigand** no longer reveals Caravans on the world map.
 Instead you travel 20% faster while following a visible enemy on the world map
 - **Drill Sergeant** now provides 2% Experience per level below 11 (down from 4%), just like in Vanilla.
-It now requires a brother with a permanent injury to be dismissed, just like in Vanilla
+He now requires a brother with a permanent injury to be dismissed, just like in Vanilla
 - **Lookout** no longer grants 25% more vision at all times.
-It now always provides a scouting report for enemies near you, just like "Band of Poachers" origin
+She now always provides a scouting report for enemies near you, just like "Band of Poachers" origin
+- **Minstrel Follower** now costs 500 Crowns (down from 2000) and no longer makes Tavern Rumors more useful.
+He now requires you to visit 15 Settlements to unlock (instead of all of them)
-- **Negotiator** is completely reworked.
+- **Negotiator** now costs 2500 Crowns (down from 3000) and is completely reworked.
 He now doubles the additional pay you gain from successfully negotiating additional pay.
 He also grants 100% faster decay of negative Relation and 15% slower decay of friendly Relation
 - **Paymaster Retinue** no longer requires you to have 16 Brothers in order to unlock.
 He now requires you to have a day expense of at least 500 crowns.
 He now reduces your Wage by 25% (up from 15%)
 - **Quartermaster** now costs 1500 Crowns (down from 3000), requires 2 Caravan Cart Upgrades to unlock and grants 100 Storage for Tools and Medicine (up from 50)
 - **Scout** no longer grants 15% more movement speed.
-It now grants 20% more movement speed while in Forests and Swamp.
-It also grants 25% Vision while on hills or mountains
+He now grants 20% more movement speed while in Forests and Swamp.
+He also grants 25% Vision while on hills or mountains
 - **Surgeon** now also counts Injuries treated by Bandages for its Requirement.
-It no longer lowers the duration of injuries on your brothers and now costs 3000 Crowns (down from 3500)
+He no longer lowers the duration of injuries on your brothers and now costs 3000 Crowns (down from 3500)
-- **Trader** now also makes Trading Goods 100% more common in shop
+- **Trader** now costs 2500 Crowns (down from 3500).
+He now also makes Trading Goods 100% more common in shop
 - The first **Cart Upgrade** now grants 18 Inventory Slots (down from 27)
 - The last **Cart Upgrade** now grants 36 Inventory Slots (up from 27)